-Alapocas Woods Trail is a 1.5 mile lightly trafficked loop trail located near Wilmington, DE that features a waterfall.
+Alapocas Woods Trail is a 1.5 mile lightly trafficked loop trail located near Wilmington, Delaware that features a waterfall.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash